 A:Tax bills are determined by what profit you make as a business.
 This is basically all you have earned minus any business expenditure you have incurred.

-We can help you get a certificate of residence from the HM Revenue & Customs.
+Contact us to get a certificate of residence from HM Revenue & Customs.

 A:What is a Corporation Tax?
 Corporation tax is a tax levied in the United Kingdom on the taxable profits made by limited companies and other organisations including clubs, societies, associations and other unincorporated bodies.